Visyond/website-hugo/site/content/features/simulations.md

 ---
 title: Simulations
-topTitle: Explore Probabilities Of Different Outcomes
+topTitle: Explore Probabilities of Different Outcomes
 topSubTitle: >-
   Monte Carlo Simulation replaces the inputs with random variables in a specified range and shows how it affects the output.
 With Visyond you can